ShyguyCC/AnswerDigAutomationTest/README.md

 Click on Test -> windows -> Test explorer to view the test window.

+Before trying to run tests, make sure your chrome is on Version 87.0.4280.88 as thats the selenium driver version used in this test

 Click on run all to run all the tests and then you will be able to select individual tests afterwards.